claudio-sotillos/recommenderSpotify/README.md

    ```
 2. **Execute the main.exe**: Navigate to the folder _recommenderSpotify_ and then open the dist/main directory.
 Inside this directory, you'll find main.exe.
 Simply double-click on main.exe to run the application, or if you prefer using the command line, execute _main.exe_.

-3. **Update Credentials**: If it is the first time that you are executing _main.exe_ you will be eventually asked for inputting your Developer Account credentials.
+3. **Update Credentials**: If it is the first time that you are executing _main.exe_ you will be eventually asked to input your Developer Account credentials.
 This will happen once.
 In case you change your _secret_id_ from the Spotify Developer page you can rewrite your credentials by running option "c" in the main menu.

 5. **Update Listened Songs History**: It's advisable to update the listened songs history before getting recommendations.
 Use options "a" and "b" in the main menu to generate a history of the songs you have already listened to.
 This helps prevent recommending songs you've already heard.